department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

 #### Event retention

 Event retention refers to how long an event exists within Kafka and remains available for consumption.
 This setting would be especially important to consumers who need to be prepared to handle missed events before they expire.
-For additional information and discussion, see our section about Retention in our [Event Design Architectural Decision Record (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20event%20design.md).
+For additional information and discussion, see the section about Retention in our [Event Design Architectural Decision Record (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20event%20design.md).

 #### Event schema and event registry